-Before Paddock School is named in any EHC Plan, parents/carers are encouraged to come and view the school and meet the Head of School or other member of senior staff.
+Before Paddock School is named in any EHC Plan, parents/carers are encouraged to come and view the school and meet the Head of School or other member of the senior staff.
 The aim is to ensure that the parents see the school and are agreeable with the placement, understand what the aim of the establishment is and what is going to be required of the child and themselves.

 Once Paddock School has been named in Section I of the EHC Plan, parents/carers will be sent a welcome pack which includes information on the class staff and pupils, the home school agreement and various medical and permission forms.

-Parents/carers are invited to meet with the Head of School or another member of senior staff, the Class Teacher and a member of the Therapy Team to complete the necessary forms together and develop a baseline assessment of the pupil.
+Parents/carers are invited to meet with the Head of School or another member of the senior staff, the Class Teacher and a member of the Therapy Team to complete the necessary forms together and develop a baseline assessment of the pupil.

 The school operates a policy of unofficial visits for parents/carers of a child who may be considering Paddock for placement.
 These visits may be self-referrals, or referrals from their own LA.
 It is always emphasised to parents/carers that these visits are not part of the induction process.
 A placement for their child cannot be guaranteed, as the Wandsworth Special Needs Service determine the final allocation of places.